Advanced-Computer-Lab-2022/KIMOS/README.md

         - and accept the website/ company refund/ payment policy while signing up.
         - the amount available in their wallet from refunded courses.
         - a list of all the courses he/she is enrolled in on their profile.
-        - all previously repoted problems and their statuses.
+        - all previously reported problems and their statuses.
         - the amount available in their wallet from refunded courses.

     - Rate an Instructor and/or a course.
     - Solve a multiple choice exercise and submit his/her answers.
     - Watch a video from a course he/she is registered for.
-    - Open all the items inside a course he/she is registered for including videos and excercises.
+    - Open all the items inside a course he/she is registered for including videos and exercises.
-    - Choose a course from the results and view its details including course subtitles, excercises , total hours of each subtitle, total hours of the course and price according to the country selected.
+    - Choose a course from the results and view its details including course subtitles, exercises, total hours of each subtitle, total hours of the course, and price according to the country selected.
     - Enter their credit card details to pay for a course they want to register for and pay for a course.
     - Change his/her password or if you forgot your password you can receive an email to change a forgotten password.